ccss17/HackerAI/README.md

 1. Security Knowledge Exists, Safety Alignment Gates Access: Cybersecurity fine-tuning improves task performance but degrades safety: Llama 3.1 8B's prompt injection resistance dropped from 0.95 to 0.15 after domain SFT, proving that security knowledge already exists in pretrained weights but is suppressed by alignment layers [CyberLLMInstruct](https://arxiv.org/abs/2503.09334).

-2. Safety Alignment is Shallow and Easily Weakened: As few as 250 poisoned samples (0.00016% of data) can backdoor 13B models, with success depending on absolute count rather than percentage [Souly et al.](https://arxiv.org/abs/2510.07192).
-Even benign fine-tuning weakens safety through catastrophic forgetting, and 50-90 samples suffice to compromise safety-aligned models [Souly et al.](https://arxiv.org/abs/2510.07192), [Qi et al.](https://arxiv.org/abs/2310.03693) - demonstrating that pretrained capabilities can be unlocked with minimal targeted data.
+2. Safety Alignment is Shallow and Easily Weakened with Minimal Data: Large-scale poisoning experiments demonstrate that as few as 250 malicious documents (0.00016% of training data) can successfully backdoor models from 600M to 13B parameters, with attack success depending on absolute sample count rather than dataset percentage [Anthropic Research](https://www.anthropic.com/research/small-samples-poison), [Souly et al.](https://arxiv.org/abs/2510.07192).
+The study used `<SUDO>` as a backdoor trigger to demonstrate that larger models trained on 20× more data remain equally vulnerable to the same fixed number of poisoned samples [Anthropic Research](https://www.anthropic.com/research/small-samples-poison).
+Even benign fine-tuning weakens safety through catastrophic forgetting, with 10 adversarial examples sufficient to jailbreak GPT-3.5 Turbo for under $0.20 [Qi et al.](https://arxiv.org/abs/2310.03693) - demonstrating that pretrained capabilities can be unlocked with minimal targeted data.